Meet The Team

 George qualified as a veterinary nurse in 2011 from Harper Adams University College.
-George started her career working within a large referral hospital where she nursed and helped to rehabilitate neurological and post op orthopedic patients.
+George started her career working within a large referral hospital where she nursed and helped to rehabilitate post operative soft tissue, orthopedic and neurological patients.

-She is also currently undertaking a diploma in Animal Physiotherapy so she is able to offer a bespoke hydrotherapy service at The Animal Rehab Clinic.
+She is also currently undertaking a diploma in Animal Physiotherapy so she can enhance her bespoke hydrotherapy service at The Animal Rehab Clinic.

 Chartered Physiotherapist, BSc (Hons), MCSP, HPC, MSc (Vet Phys), ACPAT Cat ‘A’

 Kat qualified as a Chartered Physiotherapist from the University of Huddersfield in 2007.
 Kat worked in a variety of NHS settings and progressed to be a Senior Physiotherapist within Paediatric Neurology.
 In 2015, Kat qualified in Veterinary Physiotherapy from Liverpool University, completing her masters project in Canine Rehabilitation techniques with distinction.

 She now treats a mixture of dogs, horses and children through her private physiotherapy business.
 Kat has a love and passion for working with and being around animals ever since working at her local riding school as a teenager.
 Kat and her rescue collie cross, Fly, spend most of their spare time bonding through obedience training and competing in agility.

 For more information on Kat Clarke Physiotherapy please visit their website www.katclarkephysio.co.uk

 Small Animal Level 3

 Lucy qualified as a small animal hydrotherapist in 2019 with Hawksmoor hydrotherapy center and is a member of the canine hydrotherapy association.
 Lucy has a passion for working with our pool clients helping them to gain strength and encourage range of movement using the aid of the warm water.